-- If you fill out a job application on the Internet, you will need an e-mail address so that the employer can contact you.
-The Library offers classes on setting up an e-mail account and many other computer skills.
-Ask a Library staff member for more information.
+- If you fill out a job application online, you will need an e-mail address so that the employer can contact you.
+The Library's OneNorth Technology Center offers classes on setting up an e-mail account.

 - For some online job applications, you may need to create an "application account" with a personal username and password.
-Choose these words carefully.
-Write them down somewhere safe because you will need to remember your username and password to access your application later.
+Choose these words carefully, and keep somewhere safe.
+You'll need to remember your username and password to access your application later.

 - Remember that online forms may or may not be completed later once you have started.
 (Some applications have the username/password system mentioned above so that you can be "remembered" and access it later, and others just have the application).
 If you are working on a job application at the Library, feel free to ask a staff person to extend your login time.

-- Go slowly as you fill out your job application; remember that you have ONE chance to submit it.
+- Go slowly as you fill out your job application; remember, you have ONE chance to submit it.
 Capitalize all proper names and places, as well as names of prior employers.
 Also be careful of spelling and punctuation!

-- Be sure to send your résumé along with your job application!
+- Send your résumé with your job application!

 For additional information, contact an H&R Block Business & Career Center librarian by phone, 816.701.3717, or by e-mail, firstname.lastname@example.org.